markanthonyrosario/markanthonyrosario.github.io/_posts/2017-01-17-Mark-Anthony-Rosario.md

 I believe that

 * life is short, so i dont like people not saying what they really meant.
+* making it easy for people to do the right things

 I'm a web developer and like typical web developers  (atleast those that i know) I…